Investigator, Center for Psychiatric Neuroscience, The Feinstein Institute for Medical Research

 Phone: (718) 470-8141

-John M. Kane, MD, is vice president for Behavioral Health Services of North Shore-LIJ Health System and chairman of psychiatry at The Zucker Hillside Hospital.
-He is chairman of psychiatry and professor of psychiatry and molecular medicine at the Hofstra North Shore-LIJ School of Medicine.
+John M. Kane, MD, is vice president for Behavioral Health Services of Northwell Health and chairman of psychiatry at The Zucker Hillside Hospital.
+He is chairman of psychiatry and professor of psychiatry and molecular medicine at the Hofstra Northwell School of Medicine.
 Dr. Kane received his BA from Cornell University and his MD from the New York University School of Medicine.

 He currently directs the NIMH-funded Advanced Center for Interventions and Services Research in Schizophrenia at The Zucker Hillside Hospital.
 He has been a member of the Board of Scientific Counselors for NIMH, and he has served on the council of the American College of Neuropsychopharmacology.
 He has chaired the NIMH Psychopathology and Psychobiology Review Committee as well as the Psychopharmacologic Drugs Advisory Committee of the Food and Drug Administration.

 Dr. Kane is a recipient of the Arthur P. Noyes Award in Schizophrenia, the NAPPH Presidential Award for Research, the American Psychiatric Association Foundations’ Fund Prize for Research, the Kempf Fund Award for Research Development in Psychobiological Psychiatry, the Lieber Prize for Outstanding Research in Schizophrenia, the Heinz E. Lehmann Research Award from New York State, and the Dean Award from the American College of Psychiatrists.